 5 Bike Sharing Apps That You Must Try

 I was in Singapore recently and decided to explore the city on a bicycle.
-I shared the idea with my co-traveler and she justed that we try out oBike.
+I shared the idea with my co-traveler and she suggested that we try out oBike.
 Google and a download later I was walking towards the nearest dock to pick a bike.
-The whole experience was awesome and there I thought of curating this list of bike sharing apps which you must try.
+The whole experience was awesome and right there I thought of curating this list of bike apps that you must try.

 Why just 5?

 Well, if you are expecting me to create a directory then ain’t gonna happen.
 I am curating this list on the basis of how good their apps are and possibly those which I am going to try very soon.
 Head to this wiki page for a list of bike sharing apps or services around the world.
 For the rest here is my list:-

 OBike: It is Singapore’s first homegrown stationless smart bike-sharing company that uses technology to change how transportation is viewed locally.
 It allows commuters to travel during one-way first and last-mile commuting – via bicycles located all over the island.